inkVerb/VIP/401-shell/Lesson-03.md

 This will edit the file `/etc/crontab`, which is managed by the system

-Crontab entries follow the same format as the files in `cd cron.d/` (see *Cron file schedule format* (below & here: [VIP/Cheet-Sheets: Cron Schedule Tasks](https://github.com/inkVerb/VIP/blob/master/Cheat-Sheets/Cron.md))
+Crontab entries follow the same format as the files in `cd cron.d/` (see *Cron file schedule format* (below & here: [VIP/Cheat-Sheets: Cron Schedule Tasks: I. Proper cron Task Line Formatting](https://github.com/inkVerb/VIP/blob/master/Cheat-Sheets/Cron.md#i-proper-cron-task-line-formatting))

 **Know this:**
 1. The `crontab` profile has one to-be-run Shell script *per line* with `cron` schedule line formatting (below)